 Erlotinib (Tarceva ®)

 Erlotinib is a type of treatment called a tyrosine kinase inhibitor.
-Kinases are important proteins in the body that regulate how the cells grow and divide.
+Kinases are proteins in the body that regulate how cells grow and divide.

-Erlotinib works by blocking (inhibiting) signals within the cancer cells that make them grow and divide.
+Erlotinib blocks (inhibits) signals within the cancer cells and stops the action of a protein called epidermal growth factor receptor (EGFR).
 Blocking the signals causes the cells to die.

-Tests may be done to check the level of epidermal growth factor receptors (EGFR).
+Tests may be done to check the level of EGFR.
 These tests will show if you're likely to benefit from erlotinib.
 Tests can be done at the same time as diagnosis, or samples of cancer cells from previous biopsies or surgery may be used.